hackclub/hackclub/workshops/weather_app/README.md

 <p id="weather-type">Sunny </p>
 ```

 Our `HTML` code is done and now we can move to the `CSS` part.
-At the end the `HTML` code will look like:
+At the end, the `HTML` code will look like:

 ![html code](https://cloud-ad455y4xg.vercel.app/0screenshot_from_2020-10-09_19-36-08.png)

 ## 4. Improving the design of skeleton using CSS

-PRO TIP: Personally I feel before we start coding for any project, we should try to make a flowchart containing all the details that we have to include in our project.
-This makes things crystal clear and the chances of mistakes also reduce.
+PRO TIP: Personally, I feel before we start coding for any project, we should try to make a flowchart containing all the details that we have to include in our project.
+This makes things clearer and the chances of committing mistake also reduces.

 Here is a CSS diagram which depicts the details we have to consider.